Updated July 2026

 How to Motivate a Sales Team: 7 Proven Tactics

 Watching a video or sharing a quote creates a spike — but sustained revenue performance requires systematic, manager-driven practices.
 According to the Salesforce State of Sales data, the top factor reps cited for wanting to stay at their current company was feeling recognized and valued — above compensation, benefits, or career advancement.
-These are the seven tactics that consistently move the needle.
+These seven tactics are the ones that consistently move the needle for B2B sales teams.

 1. Video Recognition Messages